mcavs/ESTUStat_2023Spring_MachineLearningMethodsandApplications/Homeworks/HW#1/Readme.md

 ## Assignments

-You can find your assignment with your initial (Example: the inial for Ali Yılmaz is AY).
+You can find your assignment with your initial (Example: the initial for Ali Yılmaz is AY).
 The tasks are assigned you randomly.

 Task 1: EK, RK, HK, ŞG, ŞT, GG